ehxter/BeerBudget/README.md

-# KOSKALAK — Istanbul Trip Companion
+# Beer Budget — Istanbul Trip Companion

 A mobile-only web app for tracking a trip's spending. **Every account is a sealed private space**: no trips, no memberships, no shared rows, no invites.